xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 20 years later, new requirements on network management operations are emerging from the operators.
 This document intends to capture these requirements that reflect the progress in this area.
 The document also provide an assessment of the RFC3535 recommendations and to what extend that roadmap was driving network management efforts within the IETF.

-Early version of the document includes **many placeholders on purpose** as it intends to collect inputs from interested parties.
+Early version of the document includes **many placeholders on purpose** as the intent is to collect inputs from interested parties.
 Items listed in {{sec-obs}} are provided to exemplify candidate items to discuss in that section.

-# Summary of Achievements Since RFC 3535
+# Summary of Technology Advences Since RFC 3535

 To be further elaborated: